surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 > It's a great read if you're grappling with what point you're at in your
 > journey and find yourself wondering, "What does it mean to be senior?"

-## What's the number one lesson you learned as a junior developer?
+## What's the number one lesson you learned when you were a junior developer?
 Or the number one lesson you're learning right now?

 I'd love to hear your own stories and how you look back on your years of experience.
 Let me know on Twitter [@monicalent](https://twitter.com/monicalent)!